Auto-skipping

 .Literal("=")

-).
+When using TryParseThenSkip strategy, parser will try to parse first, then skip, then parse (parse -> skip -> parse, instead of skip -> parse).
 This allows to require rules that conflicts with skip-rules, but may be a bit slow and emit some unnecessary parsing errors into context, slightly impacting on allocation and performance.

 Supported skip strategies